General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Rafael Nadal has gained all 4 majors at the very least as soon as in his profession – true or false?
+- Rafael Nadal has received all 4 majors a minimum of as soon as in his profession – true or false?

 - Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles event?